 👉 It’s important to note that opt-in consent should be obtained through clear and concise communication, so that individuals fully understand what they are agreeing to and can make an informed decision.

-Opt-Out Consent assumes that individuals consent to the use of their personal data unless they take action to opt-out.
+Opt-out consent (also called passive consent) assumes that individuals consent to the use of their personal data unless they take action to opt out.

 👉 It’s important to note that clear communication is still crucial in opt-out consent, as individuals should be fully informed of what they are consenting to and how they can opt out if they so choose.